-Prescription stimulants are a class of drugs that include amphetamine-containing and methylphenidate-containing medications, which healthcare professionals may prescribe, in conjunction with other treatments and support, to manage symptoms of attention-deficit/hyperactivity disorder (ADHD).1,2 When taken as directed, these medications and other treatments can help manage symptoms of ADHD including hyperactivity, impulsivity and inattention.2
+Prescription stimulant medications are a class of drugs that include amphetamine-containing and methylphenidate-containing medications, which healthcare professionals may prescribe, in conjunction with other treatments and support, to manage symptoms of attention-deficit/hyperactivity disorder (ADHD).1,2 When taken as directed, these medications and other treatments can help manage symptoms of ADHD including hyperactivity, impulsivity and inattention.2

 The information contained in this page is intended for patients diagnosed with ADHD who have received a prescription for a stimulant medication, and their caregivers.

 These interactive videos, created in partnership with the Prescription Drug Safety Network, feature fictionalized scenarios that people with ADHD who are prescribed a stimulant medication may encounter.

 The Prescription Drug Safety Network is a national coalition committed to empowering Americans with the skills and knowledge to make safe decisions about prescription medications through digital education.

 All considerations within these videos for the treatment of ADHD, including the use of prescription stimulants, are from government or peer-reviewed sources.
 This information is intended to be informative and should not serve as medical guidance or replace discussions with a healthcare professional.
 If you suspect that someone you care for may be misusing, sharing or abusing stimulant medication, speak with their healthcare professional.

 For information on addiction, misuse, abuse and diversion of prescription medications, please visit the National Institute on Drug Abuse.
 The Substance Abuse and Mental Health Services Administration’s (SAMHSA) free and confidential National Helpline can be reached at 1-800-662-HELP(4357) and 1-800-487-4889 (TTY).